VISITATION AND MASKING GUIDELINES

-Community Health Center offers COVID-19 testing by appointment only for symptomatic and asymptomatic registered patients, and for asymptomatic individuals who are not CHC patients.
+Community Health Center offers COVID-19 testing by appointment for registered primary care patients, and through our walk-in clinics in Bourne, Centerville and Mashpee to registered patients as well as the community.
+If you receive primary care locally from another facility, we strongly encourage to contact your own provider about covid-related symptoms or concerns.
 If you are having difficulty breathing or tightness in your chest, please call 911 or go to your nearest emergency room.

 If you have had close contact (within six feet for 15 minutes or longer) with someone who has tested positive for COVID-19, you should be tested at least five days after exposure.

-For more information or to schedule a test, call (508) 477-7090 and follow the prompts for COVID-19 testing.
-Testing is ‘drive-up’ in our Mashpee parking lot at 107 Commercial Street, Monday through Friday, from 2 p.m. to 3 p.m.
+For more information or to schedule an appointment, call (508) 477-7090 and follow the prompts for COVID-19 testing.
 If you are experiencing symptoms, you will be scheduled for a telemedicine visit prior to your COVID-19 test.